SKIING

 Mentality

-Average Skier's Mentality Average Snowboarder's Mentality
+Common Skier's Mentality Common Snowboarder's Mentality

 Likes to cruise around the mountain Likes to attack the mountain